SolaceLabs/wireshark-smf-plugin/README.md

 TODO

 ## Version Naming Convention
-As this plugin is designed for use in Wireshark, versions borrow the MAJOR.MINOR Wireshark versions (e.g. SMF Plugin 4.0.x indicates support for all patches of Wireshark 4.0).
-PATCH versions differentiates versions of the SMF Plugin for the corresponding MAJOR.MINOR Wireshark version.
+As this plugin is designed for use in Wireshark, the MAJOR.MINOR match the Wireshark versions.
+I.E. SMF Plugin 4.0.x indicates support for all patches of Wireshark 4.0.

+The PATCH version of the plugin differentiates versions of the SMF Plugin.
+As long as the MAJOR.MINOR of the plugin match the corresponding MAJOR.MINOR Wireshark version, then they are compatible.

 ## Resources
 This is not an officially supported Solace product.